Untangling Japan’s Inkan System

 The move toward a more digital-friendly business environment has featured key milestones and ongoing exceptions:

-1. In 2020, digital processes gained substantial government and market support, largely to accommodate new remote work and paperless initiatives.
+1. In 2020, digital processes gained substantial government and market support, largely to accommodate new remote work and paperless initiatives prompted by COVID-19 disruptions.

-2. By 2021, most administrative, tax, and HR paperwork could be completed and submitted online, offering significant efficiency gains.
+2. By 2021, most administrative, tax, and HR paperwork could be completed and submitted online through systems like e-Gov and e-Tax, offering significant efficiency gains.

 3. Nonetheless, real estate filings, certain corporate approvals, and documents needing notarization still require physical inkan.

-4. Regulatory sources such as METI advise keeping up-to-date, as the list of exceptions changes with each reform.
+4. Regulatory sources such as METI advise keeping up-to-date, as the list of exceptions changes with each reform cycle.

-5. To avoid compliance errors, distributed and international teams should schedule regular legal reviews as laws and practices evolve through 2026.
+5. To avoid compliance errors, distributed and international teams should schedule regular legal reviews as laws and practices continue evolving through 2026 and beyond.

 Transactions requiring physical seals